AddisonHJ/Getting_Clean_Data/README.md

 # Getting\_Clean_Data
+This repository includes the following files:

+* README.md : describes the R script to produce the 'Averages' dataset and provides advice on reading the file into R
+* codebook.md : describes the 'Averages' dataset and its source, the HARUS dataset
+* run_analysis.R : programmatically extracts desired data from the HARUS dataset and creates the 'Averages' dataset

+## run_analysis.R

 The **run_analysis.R** file is part of my course project for the Getting and Cleaning Data course, which is part of the Data Science specialisation, on Coursera.
-This README explains my approach to the project, describes the code, in particular the choices I made in coding, and advises reviewers on reading the file into R. This is the first README doc I've ever written.

-##My Approach
+**Approach**
 My approach reflects the fact that I began programming with this Data Science specialisation, with the Data Scientist's Toolbox and R Programming courses.
 I adopt the methods taught so far, eschewing any exotic variations that might be suggested by experienced programmers on Source Forge and other forums.
 At my current level, I prefer a line of code for each step rather than many shortcuts so that when I view the script in the future, the code still makes sense to me.
 However, I wish to avoid excessive repetition.
 There are two parts of my **run_analysis.R** script that I believe could be shortened, but I couldn't figure out how to do it within a reasonable amount of time.
 I point out these parts below and obviously welcome any advice.

 ##The Coding Steps